aloneguid/bt/wrs/topics/config-basic.md

 ## Custom arguments

-Both user-defined and system (autodetected) browsers have an additional argument added.
+Both user-defined and system (auto-detected) browsers have an additional argument added.
 This is "extra arg". %product% does **not** allow modifying `arg` to avoid breaking basic functionality.

 <warning>
 Most browsers will not apply settings like <a href="https://peter.sh/experiments/chromium-command-line-switches/">chromium flags</a> until you restart the browser completely.